In the Valley of Elah

 Haggis’ film unfolds as a murder mystery, giving rise to grief, anger and edgy humor.
 Dialogue is spare and lean.
 The film is free of the abrasiveness which characterized his earlier film, Crash.
 However, the impact of Elah is greater.

-Tommy Lee Jones gives his richest performance yet as a retired Army sergeant hailing from that part of America mostly invisible to us — highway motels, strippers working outside military bases, whiskey drunk from dixie cups.
-Gone is the wisecracking federal marshal in pursuit of an elusive fugitive in earlier films.
+Tommy Lee Jones gives his richest performance yet as retired Army sergeant Hank Deerfield, hailing from that part of America mostly invisible to us — highway motels, strippers working outside military bases, whiskey drunk from dixie cups.
+Gone is the wisecracking federal cop in pursuit of an elusive fugitive in U.S. Marshals, as well as the arrogant attorney opposite Susan Sarandon in The Client.
 Stoic and polite, the retired MP still knows what he knows in Elah, and his sarcasm surfaces readily when incompetence and politics hinder the investigation of his son’s murder.
 Safely back from the front in Iraq, and he is killed on U.S. soil.
 This grieving father will not be stonewalled.

 Charlize Theron continues to impress by playing against type and seeking gritty roles in films like Monster and North Country.
-Here she is a single mother intent on keeping the best-paying job she can find in her town -- police officer under the supervision of her former lover -- despite the toll it takes on her emotionally.
+In this film Emily Sanders is a single mother intent on keeping the best-paying job she can find in her town -- police detective under the supervision of her former lover -- despite the toll it takes on her emotionally.

-In a cameo as Army wife and mother, Susan Sarandon shines.
+In a supporting role as Army wife and mother Joan Deerfield, Susan Sarandon shines playing a character immensely different from the women in White Palace, Bull Durham and Thelma & Louise.
 She insists on seeing her son’s body, which the military and her husband try to prevent.
-Taking precautions, the Army requires her to view his remains through a closed window, and a chair is placed behind her in case she needs it.
+Taking precautions, the Army requires her to view his battered remains through a closed window, and a chair is placed behind her in case she needs it.
 Standing still as a soldier on duty, she gazes through the window, speaks softly and gestures once; and we are moved beyond words.

 Causes Jeanne Powell Supports